-ER = emission rate (lb/period) EF = ROC emission factor (lb/ft-day) SAREA= unit surface area (ft)
+ER = emission rate (lb/period)

+EF = ROC emission factor (lb/ft -day)

+SAREA A = unit surface area (ft )

-CE = control efficiency HPP = operating hours per time period (hrs/period)
+CE = control efficiency

+HPP = operating hours per time period (hrs/period)

-See Attachment 10.1 and 10.2 for detailed calculations.
+Emission calculations are shown in Attachments 10.1 and 10.2.

-4.4 Gas Gathering System
+4.4 Gas Gathering/Vapor Recovery Systems

-Gas from the wellhead casings are gathered by a gas gathering system.
-The compressors associated with this system are located at the Bell Lease.
-Collected gases are piped to Bell Lease gas compressors for further processing.
+4.4.1 GGS/VRS: Gas from the wellhead casings are gathered by a gas gathering system (GGS) and routes it to the vapor recovery system (VRS).
+ROC vapor from the water injection tank is also directly recovered via a 25 hp, electrically-driven vapor recovery compressor.
+Collected gases are piped to the Bell Lease gas compressors for further processing.
 A control efficiency of 95 percent is assigned to the gas gathering system, since it is a part of the Bell Lease vapor recovery system.

-4.5 Other Emission Sources
+4.5 General Emission Sources